AlekseiPronin/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

+Data set .csv file was archived due to large weight.

 ## Purpose

 The purpose of this analysis was to use Python and Scikit-learn to build and evaluate several machine learning models to predict credit risk.